Grumbates: Attacks on the Sasanian Empire

 The Kidarite king Grumbates mentioned by Ammianus Marcellinus was a cause of much concern to the Persians.
 Between 353 AD and 358 CE, the Xionites under Grumbates attacked in the eastern frontiers of Shapur II's empire along with other nomad tribes.
 After a prolonged struggle they were forced to conclude a peace, and their king Grumbates accompanied Shapur II in the war against the Romans.

 Alliance with Shapur II against the Romans

-Grumbates thus participated in the Siege of Amida in 359 CE as an ally of Shapur II.
+Grumbates thus participated in the Siege of Amida in 359 AD as an ally of Shapur II.
 His participation to the Sasanian campaign in the Eastern Caspian lands are described by Ammianus Marcellinus, who was inside the fortress of Amida at the time:

 The son of Grumbates, while inspecting the defences of Amida, was shot and killed with an arrow shot by the city garrison.
 Ammianus described how the Grumbates, outraged at his son's death, demanded revenge from the Romans: he compares the death to that of Patroclus at Troy.
 The Sassanids began the attack with siege towers and attempted to take the city hastily, but were largely unsuccessful.
 Unable to gain a quick victory, Shapur II had to commit to capturing Amida in order to appease his ally Grumbates.